Transgender Residential and Educational Experience (T-REx)

 Where is T-REx located?

-T-REx is currently located in South Neighborhood.
+T-REx is located in East Neighborhood.

 How can I apply to live in T-REx?